ByteMeDirk/distributed-computing-data-engineer/beginners-k8s/README.md

 ```

 # Conclusion

-To enhance the conclusion of your tutorial, you could add a section on best practices and further learning.
-Here's an
-expanded conclusion that incorporates these elements:

-## Conclusion

 In this tutorial, we introduced you to the core concepts of containers, Kubernetes, and Helm, focusing on local
 development and a simple data processing script.
 We covered building a Docker image, running a container locally,